hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/11/entry.md

 }
 ```

 We have a basic mesh.
-The mesh has some redundancy do to the fact that each node
+The mesh has some redundancy due to the fact that each
-has 6 edges to the closest other nodes.
-If we wanted to remove this redundancy
+node has 6 edges to the closest other nodes.
+If we wanted to remove this
-we could use a method such as delanay triangulation to form perfect triangles
+redundancy we could use a method such as delanay triangulation to form perfect
-between our nodes with no overlap.
-However the redundancy can actually be a
+triangles between our nodes with no overlap.
+However the redundancy can actually
-benefit for path finding purposes.
+be a benefit for path finding purposes.

-Then we'll define a simple solid-js component that performs path finding on
+Then we'll define a simple solid-js component that performs path finding on a
-a generated navMesh.
+generated navMesh.

 ```typescript
 import { createEffect } from 'solid-js'